flot/flot/README.md

 ## About ##

-Flot is a Javascript plotting library for jQuery.
+engineering-flot is a Javascript plotting library for engineering and scientific applications derived from Flot: <http://www.flotcharts.org/>
-Read more at the website: <http://www.flotcharts.org/>

-Take a look at the the examples in examples/index.html; they should give a good impression of what Flot can do, and the source code of the examples is probably the fastest way to learn how to use Flot.
+Take a look at the the examples in examples/index.html; they should give a good impression of what engineering-flot can do, and the source code of the examples is probably the fastest way to learn how to use engineering-flot.

 ## Installation ##

 Just include the Javascript file after you've included jQuery.

-Generally, all browsers that support the HTML5 canvas tag are supported.
+Generally, all modern browsers are supported.

-Internet Explorer < 9 is not supported, it doesn't have HTML canvas support.
+Internet Explorer < 9 is not supported.

 You need at least jQuery 1.2.6, but try at least 1.3.2 for interactive charts because of performance improvements in event handling.